Polar overdominance: Agricultural application

-More and more studies have identified QTL that show evidence of genomic imprinting in farm animals other than sheep.
-After polar overdominant inheritance was discovered to be the cause of muscular hypertrophy in sheep, the ortholog for the human DLK1 gene (DLK1-GTL2 intergenic region) was studied in Pigs to try to determine the effects of inheritance on ham weight.
+More and more studies have identified quantitative trait loci (QTL) that show evidence of genomic imprinting in farm animals other than sheep.
+After polar overdominant inheritance was discovered to be the cause of muscular hypertrophy in sheep, the ortholog for the human DLK1 gene (DLK1-GTL2 intergenic region) was studied in pigs to try to determine the effects of inheritance on ham weight.
 The original purpose of this study was to find the connection between genetics and ham weight to try to produce pigs that were abnormally large compared to the average.
 Before conducting this research, it was also hypothesized that the locus for ham weight was related to the ovine callipyge locus in sheep.
-After researching it was discovered that the two were regions were likely unrelated due to different forms of parental inheritance exhibited in both cases and a relatively large physical distance between the loci on the chromosome.
+After researching it was discovered that the two regions were likely unrelated due to different forms of parental inheritance exhibited in both cases and a relatively large physical distance between the loci on the chromosome.
 Unlike the form of paternal polar overdominance that occurs in the ovine callipyge locus, the locus that controls ham weight operates in a maternal polar overdominant fashion.

 In humans

 The term polar is used to describe this type of inheritance because the phenotype of one heterozygote is expressed at a level higher than other genotypes for the same locus including those displaying either homozygous geneotype.
 This unique form of inheritance has largely been studied in non-human mammals since 1996 until it was first described in humans in 2008.
-In humans, the inheritance of the alleles for the DLK1 gene (imprinted in eutherian mammals) is linked a higher rate of obesity in the F1 generation.
+In humans, the inheritance of the alleles for the DLK1 gene (imprinted in eutherian mammals) is linked to a higher rate of obesity in the F1 generation.
 The imprinted DLK1-GTL2 in sheep is homologous to the DLK1 gene in humans, and includes the callipyge locus.
 There has been evidence to show that by screening potential fathers for a mutation at the DLK1 locus one could potentially see if their child is at a higher risk for obesity.
 Individuals who inherit this mutant allele from their father are more likely to show signs of obesity because the DLK1 gene is key in adipogenesis, or more simply the formation of fat cells.